 A panic attack has never been recorded as the cause of death on a death cert as far as we can tell.
 As awful as they are, they have never caused somebody to die.
 There is no record of a heart attack induced by a panic attack that I could find!
 So the answer is a “panic attack” can’t kill you.
 Worst case is you’ll faint.

 Fight or flight?

 Without getting too complex, here is where panic attacks physically come from.
 When your body perceives a threat, like for example a large vicious looking dog growls at you, or a tremour of an earthquake, or something that gives you a split second reaction of “I’m in danger”.
 Your body releases adrenalin from your adrenal glands.
 The purpose of this is to raise your response time, elevate your heart rate so that you are ready for action.
 Some call it the “flight or fight” instinct built in to us.
 It’s a great thing, it raises your senses, you get a little stronger, you have a heightened state of awareness, your heart rate goes up, and are you are ready to tackle whatever threat comes your way.
 This was quite important when dinosaurs roamed the earth and man wasn’t the only hunter in the woods.
 It’s a protective instinct, it’s being battle ready.
 This response to a fright is normal and healthy.

 What is a panic attack?

 A panic attack is when you have a “fight or flight” response for either no reason at all, or because your mind is telling your body that there is a threat when really there isn’t.
 It’s a response to a perceived threat, and not a real one.
 Put another way, it’s the experience of physical and mental panic for irrational reasons.
 An exaggerated or over response to a thought or belief.
-Your heart rate goes up, you might feel pain, shaking, light headedness, these are all just a few physical symptoms a panic attack causes.
+Your heart rate goes up, you might feel pain, shaking, shortness of breath, light headedness, these are all just a few physical symptoms a panic attack causes.

 Why do I get them?